Federico-Ciuffardi/util/README.md

 # util
 Some Java useful classes.
+The latest version of the library is on the root folder.

 ## Contains
-* A non reentrant lock.
+* A binary semaphore.

 ## Authors
 * Federico Ciuffardi